 For Immediate Release

-Eliza Jennings, a nationally recognized not-for-profit organization with more than 125 years of providing excellent care and services to older adults on Cleveland’s West Side, is the first aging services network to offer SAIDO Learning®, a non-pharmacological treatment shown to improve the symptoms of Alzheimer’s disease and dementia.
-Eliza Jennings offers a full spectrum of aging services including independent living, assisted living, skilled nursing and rehabilitation, respite care and adult day services.
-Eliza Jennings Home and Community-based Services provide a full range of services including in-home therapy, skilled home health care, and clinic services.
-For more information about Eliza Jennings or any of its programs and services, visit elizajennings.org or call 216.226.5000.
+Eliza Jennings, a nationally recognized not-for-profit organization with 125 years of providing excellent care and services to older adults on Cleveland’s west side, is the first aging services network to offer SAIDO Learning TM, a non-pharmaceutical intervention that is proven to reverse and prevent memory loss among older adults with Alzheimer’s disease and dementia.
+The Network manages Eliza Jennings Skilled Nursing and Rehabilitative Community in Cleveland; Eliza Jennings Retirement Campus at The Renaissance in Olmsted Township; Eliza Jennings Assisted Living Community at Devon Oaks in Westlake; and Eliza Jennings Adult Day Center at Acacia Place in Cleveland.
+In addition, Eliza Jennings Home and Community-based Services provides a full range of services including in-home therapy, skilled home health care, and clinic services.
+For more information about Eliza Jennings or any of its programs and services, visit elizajennings.org or call (216) 226-5000.